Aruveer/Aruveer/README.md

 - 📦 Received an **official parcel from Google** as recognition.
 - 📢 **Featured on Hack2Skill & Google Cloud socials**
 - 🎓 Consistently performing with merit scholarships and active in tech events
-- 🥈 secured 2nd place  in the AI Prompt Challenge organized by Hack2skill! 🎉
+- 🥈 Secured 2nd place  in the AI Prompt Challenge organized by Hack2skill! 🎉

 ---